eagnanta/metagenomics_pipeline/README.md

 ```

 ## 5. MAG Generation
-Bin the assembled contigs into putative metagenome-assembled genomes (MAGs), and then estimate the completeness and the quality of the resulting MAGs
+Bin the assembled contigs into putative metagenome-assembled genomes (MAGs), and then estimate the completeness and the quality of the resulting MAGs.
 * **Binning**: `MetaBAT2`
 * **Quality Assessment**: `CheckM`